Porges/ways-to-play/src/games/ship-captain-crew/index.md

 due to luck.

 On each player’s turn, they always make three rolls of three dice, then two dice, then one die.
 No dice are set aside.
-The player must roll a {%dice 1%}
-(Mr. Miller) and a {%dice 2%} (Mrs. Miller), and after they have done so the remaining dice are all totalled to count the number of “children”.
+The player must roll a {%dice 1%} (Mr Miller) and a {%dice 2%} (Mrs Miller), and after they have done so the remaining dice are all totalled to count the number of “children”.

 The player who reaches the highest total wins.